-As an athlete at any level, it’s vital to know what exactly you’re putting into your body when you take a supplement.
+As an athlete at any level, it’s vital to know exactly what you’re putting into your body.

 Above all, you want to make sure you’re not ingesting anything harmful; just below that on the priority list is the very real possibility of unknowingly ingesting a banned substance.
 Even honest manufacturers can fall victim to mistakes or accidents, leading to a tainted product—and, frankly, not every maker is going to be honest.
 In a market that isn’t subject to regulation and oversight from agencies like the FDA, makers are pretty much operating on the honor system, and claims of purity can only be taken at face value.
 Fortunately, this is where third-party certification can help.